 The Oasis at Death Valley has been welcoming guests since the 1930s.
 The AAA Four-Diamond-rated Inn at Death Valley features 66 rooms, including two suites with a full array of amenities, fine dining, tennis courts and a spring-fed pool.

 The Ranch at Death Valley is situated adjacent to the golf course and features 224 rooms in a casual setting, general store, spring-fed swimming pool, tennis courts, horseback riding and the Borax Museum.

-The Furnace Creek Golf Course is the world’s lowest at 214 feet below sea level.
+The Furnace Creek Golf Course at Death Valley is the world’s lowest at 214 feet below sea level.
 The course has achieved the designation “Certified Audubon Cooperative Sanctuary” from the Audubon Cooperative Sanctuary System (ACSS), the educational division of Audubon International.